 Preview : A toolbar item that allows you to control the connectivity to browsers and iOS devices via a popover.

-Preview (window): Allows you to play back prototypes that have been created within Sketch.
+Preview (window): Allows you to play back prototypes that have been created within the Mac app.

 progressive JPG: An option that can be applied when exporting JPG images to determine how the image downloads in a web browser.